Schema

 Properties

-Properties provide extra context and details about vertices and edges in a graph.
+Properties provide extra context and details about nodes (vertices) and edges in a graph.
 These properties are expressed as key-value pairs, offering a way to store additional information relevant to the graph’s structure and relationships.

-Flexible Vertices (Many-to-one) do not directly have properties.
-However, properties can still be defined on the edges that connect to flexible vertices.
-This means that while the vertices themselves may not carry additional data, the relationships between them—represented by edges—can still contain key-value pairs that describe attributes related to the connection.
-This approach allows for greater flexibility in modeling relationships without overloading the vertices with extra data.
+Flexible Nodes (Many-to-one) do not directly have properties.
+However, properties can still be defined on the edges that connect to flexible nodes (vertices).
+This means that while the nodes (vertices) themselves may not carry additional data, the relationships between them—represented by edges—can still contain key-value pairs that describe attributes related to the connection.
+This approach allows for greater flexibility in modeling relationships without overloading the nodes (vertices) with extra data.

 Building a Schema